 Barrie, Ontario, is located on the western shore of beautiful Lake Simcoe, and is part of the “greater golden horseshoe” of cities in the province.
 The city has recently adopted the World Heath Organization’s Age-Friendly City initiative and is working towards making public services, facilities and property more accessible for people of all ages.

-There are a few reputable retirement communitites in the Barrie region, (including Alliston, Orillia and Collingwood).
+There are several reputable retirement communities in the Barrie region, (including Alliston, Orillia and Collingwood).
 This is your guide to finding the right community and care.

 Some of the best retirement homes in Barrie are listed below.
 Click to view a community's full profile, or refine your search by accessing the map or advanced search views.